Monarch of The Glen 1851 | Oil Painting Reproduction

 Why are Edwin Landseer's paintings famous?

-Sir Edwin Landseer (an Englishman) was a favorite painter of Queen Victoria.
-As a member of the prestigious Royal Academy of London, Landseer created many astounding depictions of animals.
+Sir Edwin Landseer, an Englishman, was a favorite painter of Queen Victoria.
+As a member of the prestigious Royal Academy of London, he created many astounding depictions of animals.

-Other famous Landseer animal artworks include the lions at the base of Nelson’s Column in Trafalgar Square, horses in The Arab Tent, and the mystical scenery of Shakespeare’s Midsummer Night’s Dream.
-From the 1840s onwards, however, Landseer created a series of paintings depicting stags.
+Other famous Landseer animal artworks include the lions at the base of Nelson’s Column in Trafalgar Square, horses in The Arab Tent, and the mystical scenery of Shakespeare’s A Midsummer Night’s Dream.
+From the 1840s onwards, however, he created a series of paintings depicting stags.

-Despite its current popularity (and technical brilliance), the painting was not initially well-received.
-Commissioned for the Refreshment Rooms of the House of Lords (in the Palace of Westminster), the House of Commons refused to pay for the artworks.
+Despite its current popularity and technical brilliance, the painting was not initially well-received.
+Commissioned for the Refreshment Rooms of the House of Lords in the Palace of Westminster, the House of Commons refused to pay for the painting when it was completed.

 While the refusal to pay relates to funding rather than a comment on Edwin Landseer's paintings, the artist never received the promised £150 payment.
-Consequently, the paintings (including Monarch of the Glen) went to private collectors.
+Consequently, the series of paintings, including Monarch of the Glen, went to private collectors.

-The painting currently hangs in the National Galleries of Scotland, Edinburgh.
-They launched a well-publicized campaign in 2017 to purchase the artwork, raising £4 million for sale.
+Sir Edwin Landseer's most famous painting currently hangs in the National Galleries of Scotland, Edinburgh.
+In 2017, they launched a well-publicized campaign to purchase the painting, raising £4 million for sale.

-Despite its current (rightful) place in the National Gallery, the painting has fascinating sale history.
+Despite its current and rightful place in the National Gallery, the painting has a fascinating sale history.
 The painting slowly increased in fame and was exhibited in 1851, 1874, and 1890.
-William Denison (1st Earl of Londesborough) owned the painting, which later passed to Henry Eaton (1st Baron Cheylesmore) in 1884.
+William Denison, the 1st Earl of Londesborough, owned the painting in 1884; ownership passed to Henry Eaton, the 1st Baron Cheylesmore.

 In 1997, the British multinational beverage company Diageo purchased Dewar’s distillery.
-They loaned the artwork to the National Gallery of Scotland until 2016 when Diageo announced their intention to sell.
+They loaned the artwork to the National Gallery of Scotland until 2016, when Diageo announced its intention to sell.

 Although valued at £8 million, Diageo promised to sell the Monarch of the Glen to the National Gallery of Scotland.
 For the deal, they just had to raise half the purchase price.
 A successful funding campaign secured the painting’s place for the nation.

-Monarch of the Glen remains a famous animal painting and an ongoing but conflicting source of Scottish identity.
+Monarch of the Glen is part of our Art Collection of famous animal paintings.
+It remains a controversial painting and a conflicting source of Scottish identity.

-Buy art reproductions of famous Sir Edwin Landseer paintings.
+Buy art reproductions of famous Sir Edwin Landseer paintings from our extensive online art catalog of sporting wall art.

 We offer a 100% money back guarantee or replacement service.
 If for any reason you are dissatisfied with your painting please contact us within 7 days of receipt, advising the reason you are unhappy and we will provide you with all the information you need for its return or replacement.